 - 20 Management

 The project anticipates 190 hours.
 This could be one person at 47.5 hours a week.
-Or as is most likely the case, specialists allocated by need.
-For example, content development is needed on average about 2 hours a day.
+Or, as is most likely the case, specialists are allocated by need.
+For example, content development is needed on average for about 2 hours a day.
 We wouldn’t typically hire someone to work 2 hours a day.
-Either we outsource the function, or determine if we can allocate this person’s time over several projects to justify a full-time hire.
-Further, can this person handle other skill sets or be cross-trained and is that the best use of their time?
+Either we outsource the function or determine if we can allocate this person’s time over several projects to justify a full-time hire.
+Further, can this person handle other skill sets or be cross-trained, and is that the best use of their time?

-As this is just one person of many disciplines, it is easy to see the need to efficiently manage staff utilization.
+As this is just one person of many disciplines, it is easy to see the need to manage staff utilization efficiently.

-To understand utilization, we need to understand how busy everyone is and where they are spending their time.
-How many hours are directly billable to a client?
-How many hours are administrative in nature – checking emails, preparing documentation, managing staff, etc?
+To understand utilization, we need to understand how busy everyone is and where they spend their time.
+For example, how many hours are directly billable to a client?
+How many hours are administrative – checking emails, preparing documentation, managing staff, etc.?
 How many hours is the person not engaged – either due to a lack of assignment or when waiting for another person’s input before they can proceed?
-By tracking activities, we can get a better sense of their capacity for additional work or the need to delegate assignments to ease an overwhelmed employee.
+By tracking activities, we can better understand their capacity for additional work or the need to delegate assignments to ease an overwhelmed employee.

-The right person, at the right time, doing the right work.
+The right person, at the right time, is doing the right work.

-Once we understand employee capacity, then we need to consider if the work is being allocated to the right specialist.
-Obviously, the work should match the skills sets.
-Further, we need to consider whether the right person is assigned to the task.
+Once we understand employee capacity, we must consider if the work is allocated to the right specialist.
+The work should match the skill sets.
+Further, we must consider whether the right person is assigned the task.

 Very often, a senior person will handle something that should be delegated to a junior member on the team because it’s easier or quicker than training the junior person.
 This is a short-term fix at the expense of long-term gains.
-The junior person doesn’t develop new skills sets.
+The junior person doesn’t develop new skill sets.
 In addition, the senior person typically commands a higher salary and thus has a greater impact on the profitability of the project.
-Management needs to constantly access these considerations when assigning work.
+Management needs to access these considerations when assigning work constantly.

 Benchmarks by Industry

-Providing people with information about their actions in real time (or something close to it) gives them an opportunity to change those actions, pushing them toward better behaviors.
+Providing people with information about their actions in real-time (or something close to it) allows them to change those actions, pushing them toward better behaviors.
 Managers can easily translate strategic goals into personal goals by making employees aware of their utilization compared with their peers or providing target utilization rates.